aabarmin/database-metadata-extractor/README.md

 $ chmod +x ./gradlew
 ```

-As a result you'll have a file `metadata-extractor.js` in the `build/libs` folder:
+As a result you'll have a file `metadata-extractor.jar` in the `build/libs` folder:

 ```shell script
 $ tree build/libs